Campus Theme: Bridging Chasms

 - Public lecture — Wednesday, March 23, 7:30 p.m., Haggin Auditorium

 April 6: Transylvania Faculty Panel, “Enduring Knots: Reflections on ‘Bridging Chasms’”

-Led by professors Leslie Ribovich (religion) and Melissa Fortner (psychology), the panel will discuss challenges and strategies related to “bridging chasms,” especially as regards power dynamics and identities.
-Professors will highlight various “knots” — pedagogical, scholarly or community-based tensions, questions and crises encountered in their teaching, scholarship and community life.
+Moderator Leslie Ribovich (religion) will be joined by professors Melissa Fortner (psychology), Priya Ananth (Spanish), Gary Deaton (WRC), and Peter Fosl (Philosophy) to discuss challenges and strategies related to “bridging chasms,” especially as regards power dynamics and identities.
+Panelists will highlight various “knots” — pedagogical, scholarly or community-based tensions, questions, and crises encountered in their teaching, scholarship and community life.

 - Panel Discussion — Wednesday, April 6, 7 p.m., Carrick Theater (this event will not be live streamed).